Rrominet/fxcommander/README.md

 - A description
 - The *Process Command*, this what actually get executed.
 - A Keybind if you want
-- And if you want to exectute this command in a terminal or not.
+- And if you want to execute this command in a terminal or not.

 Press `Valid` and you good to go.